 Speech-Language Pathology

 The specialists of UCSF Speech-Language Pathology care for patients with speech, language, cognitive or swallowing changes associated with neurological conditions.
 We start by assessing your individual needs and goals, then tailor treatments accordingly.
-Our objectives include enhancing your functional abilities at home and in your community, supporting you in successfully returning to work, and improving your quality of life.
+Our speech therapy objectives include enhancing your functional abilities at home and in your community, supporting you in successfully returning to work, and improving your quality of life.
 We are embedded in several neurological specialty clinics, allowing us to work closely with your other providers to ensure comprehensive, integrated care.

 - Aphasia (difficulty with expressing or understanding language)